ajaypendyala/Library_Rails_App/README.md

 2. When the admin deletes a room with a booking on it, the booking associated is also deleted.

+3. When a user/ room is deleted, their booking histories are also deleted.

 ##**Tests Implemented**